Shotgun Metagenomic Sequencing: Determining Depth

 What is shotgun sequencing?

 In the past, a majority of microbiome research was conducted using 16S rRNA gene sequencing.
-Although 16S sequencing has benefits, microbiome research is increasingly relying on whole genome shotgun sequencing because of its ability to analyse microbiomes in greater detail.
+Although 16S sequencing has benefits, microbiome research is increasingly relying on shotgun sequencing because of its ability to analyse microbiomes in greater detail.
 A quick recap on 16S vs shotgun sequencing:

 16S sequencing is a form of amplicon sequencing, alongside 18S and ITS sequencing.
-Amplicon sequencing involves the amplification of only one or more hypervariable gene region.
+Amplicon sequencing involves the amplification of only one or more hypervariable gene regions.
 This means that 16S sequencing can only identify certain microbes (bacteria, archaea, and microeukaryotes) and cannot examine their genetic potential.

 Request a quote